- Gender and Relationships»

 Can I Get My Money Back Once It’s Been Seized?

-The way it works is once the child support agency asks the bank to freeze the account the bank puts a hold on any funds in the account for 25 days.
-This allows time for the account holder to request a hearing.
+That depends.
+Once the child support agency freezes the account the bank puts a hold on any funds in the account for 25 days.
+This allows time for the account holder to request a hearing which is their lawful right.

 At that point you can try negotiating with the caseworker by explaining why you have not paid your child support.